robwierzbowski/stylelint-config-robw/README.md

 - Consistency (e.g., rule and declaration order)
 - Modernity (e.g., modern standards like `scale` are preferred over deprecated CSS like `zoom`)
 - Efficiency (e.g., no redundant rules or declarations)
-- Performance (e.g.,prevent redraws when possible)
+- Performance (e.g., prevent redraws when possible)

-It prefers codebases that use native CSS features.
+It works best with codebases that use native CSS features.
 It does not check Sass or Less, but does allow and expect a small number of useful PostCSS features that don't have widely supported native equivalents (auoprefixing, mixins, and nesting).

 ## Plugins